codeandsupply/presskit/README.md

 * It's acceptable to refer to all Code & Supply efforts as "Code & Supply" but if you need to be specific about which part of Code & Supply or will be talking about both orgs in the same context, use something closer to our legal names:

-    * Code & Supply Co. - Meetups, conferences, Workspace coworking, chat communities, etc.
+    * Code & Supply Co. - Meetups, conferences, chat communities, etc.
     * Code & Supply Scholarship Fund - our sibling non-profit organization that funds conference travel and other educational experiences

   We commonly refer to these as "Co" and "Fund" when we have reason to disambiguate.